WHAM is dedicated to funding women’s health research to transform women’s lives.

 WHAM works with advocates, economists, scientists, business leaders, public health experts and policy makers to: Increase funding for women’s health research, empower women researchers to study and share sex and gender research, and build a data-driven case for accelerating women’s health research.

 We believe that when research reflects the differences between men and women down to the cellular level, we will improve the health and wealth of everyone.
-WHAM works across diseases that impact women differently and differentially – brain health, heart health, immune and autoimmune health and cancer.
+WHAM works across diseases that impact women differently and differentially.
+We started with a focus on brain health, heart health, immune and autoimmune health and cancer.

 Autoimmune Disease